 - 125 gram Terry's Chocolate Orange Mini's bag

-- Place the two cake bases down on a flat surface, insert a full terry's chocolate orange inside the hole of one of the bases.
+- Insert a full terry's chocolate orange inside the hole of one of the bases.

-- Start to place the cream filling inside the doughnut ring, trying to avoid getting any on the Terry's chocolate orange.
+- Start to place the cream filling inside the doughnut ring.

-- Once the inside of the ring is filled with buttercream, place the other base on top closing it together creating a pumpkin shape
+- Once the inside of the ring is filled with buttercream, place the other base on top closing it together to create a pumpkin shape

-- Time for the fondant, place the fondant on a flat surface and squirt some orange gel colouring inside and start to knead the fondant and keep on repeating this until the fondant is a good orange colour for the pumpkin.
+- Place the fondant on a flat surface and squirt some orange gel colouring inside and start to knead the fondant and keep on repeating this until the fondant is a good orange colour for the pumpkin.

-- Start to roll out enough fondant (using icing sugar to prevent sticking) to the a size where it will fully cover the cake.
+- Start to roll out fondant (using icing sugar to prevent sticking) roll out until it will fully cover the cake.

-- Using a Sharp knife cut out a star shape on the top of the pumpkin, where the stalk would have been.
+- Use a Sharp knife to cut out a star shape on the top of the pumpkin, where the stalk would be.

 - Place the terry's chocolate orange mini's on top of the pumpkin using buttercream to stick to side of the cake.
 Making an overflow effect of chocolate coming out of the cake.

 - With the remaining fondant and chocolate stalk you can now make your star shape pumpkin lid to put next to cake when finished.